 The Texas Legislature enacted Senate Bill 616 (S.B.
 616), 86th Legislature, Regular Session (2019), which transferred oversight of the Motorcycle and ATV Operator Safety program from the Texas Department of Public Safety to the Texas Department of Licensing and Regulation.

 The Criminal Conviction Guidelines for the Motorcycle Operator Training and Safety program will become a part of the overall guidelines that are already in place for other Department programs.
 The Department presented the applicable guidelines to the Motorcycle Safety Advisory Board at its meeting on January 7, 2021 and received the Board’s recommendation for approval.

 A copy of the complete Criminal Conviction Guidelines is posted on the Department’s website.
 You may also contact the Enforcement Division at (512) 539-5600 or by email at firstname.lastname@example.org to obtain a copy of the complete guidelines.

 April 29, 2021

 Beginning May 1, 2021, the Education & Examination Division will no longer accept incident report forms unless it is a TDLR Motorcycle Incident Report form.
 The TDLR Motorcycle Incident Report form can be found on the TDLR website under the Motorcycle and ATV Operator Safety webpage.
-If you have any questions, you may contact the Education & Examination Division at firstname.lastname@example.org.
+If you have any questions, you may contact the Education and Examination division.

 Motorcycle and ATV Operator Safety at TDLR